stackhpc/tf-demo/README.md

 sudo cp terraform /bin # or ~/.bin or wherever is on your path
 ```

-Create a [`clouds.yaml`](https://docs.openstack.org/openstacksdk/latest/user/config/configuration.html#config-files) with your credentials for the Openstack project to use - see `clouds.yaml.example` if necessary.
+Create a [`clouds.yaml`](https://docs.openstack.org/openstacksdk/latest/user/config/configuration.html#config-files) file with your credentials for the Openstack project to use - see `clouds.yaml.example` if necessary.

 TODO: keypair?

 # Deployment and Configuration

-Modify `group_vars/all.yml` appropriately then deploy using Terraform:
+Modify `group_vars/all.yml` appropriately then deploy infrastructure using Terraform:

 ```shell
 cd tf-demo